-Stockland today announced it is paying $48 million for a 6.3 hectare residential development site in Altona North, about 10 kilometres west of the Melbourne CBD.
+Stockland is paying $48 million for a 6.3 hectare Altona North residential development site.

-The property is part of a 67 hectare industrial pocket recently zoned by the Victorian Planning Authority as “Precinct 15” and earmarked for intense residential redevelopment.
+The property is part of a 67ha ex-industrial pocket classified by the Victorian Planning Authority as “Precinct 15” and earmarked for medium density projects.

-“This acquisition in Altona North supports our strategy to grow our portfolio of new town-homes close to the Melbourne CBD,” Andrew Whitson, CEO of Stockland Residential Communities, said in a company statement.
-“This is another great site in a rapidly gentrifying middle ring suburb of Melbourne that we’ll transform into a highly liveable community.”
+“This acquisition in Altona North supports our strategy to grow our portfolio of new town-homes close to the Melbourne CBD,” Andrew Whitson, Stockland Residential Communities chief executive officer said (story continues below).